Enabling repository-stored Bamboo Specs

 Webhooks allow your repositories other than Bitbucket Server to communicate with Bamboo.

-This is an example of webhook request using curl for a Git repository:
+This is an example of a webhook request using curl for a Git repository:

 #!/bin/bash /usr/bin/curl -X POST -H "X-Atlassian-Token: no-check" http://[BAMBOO_URL]/bamboo/rest/api/latest/repository/scan\?repositoryId\=[REPOSITORY_ID]